School Meals & Packed Lunches

 Children can enjoy a freshly cooked meal every day which is prepared in our school kitchen on site.
 The meals are made by Chartwells.

 Under the Government’s Universal Free School Meals initiative, we expect all children from Reception to Year 2 to enjoy a school meal every day.
-Children in Years 3-6 can opt to have the school meal at a cost of £2.20 per day (£11.00 per week / £81.40 for the term) or bring in a packed lunch from home.
+Children in Years 3-6 can opt to have the school meal which currently costs £2.45 per day or bring in a packed lunch from home.

-If an application is successful as children will be entitled to free school meals (Years 3-6), free milk, learning support in class, one-to-one tuition and be able to claim a 50% subsidy on activities in school including school trips, swimming and clubs.
+If an application is successful children will be entitled to free school meals (Years 3-6), free milk and learning support in class.
+You can find more information here.

 Healthy Packed Lunches